 You may submit more than one abstract.
-Submit all abstracts via the conference website at: http://www.raptorresearchfoundation.org/conferences/current-conference.
+Submit all abstracts via the OSNA membership website beginning 16 May 2017.
 Cover letters are not needed.
+Make sure you have your abstract, title of your abstract, and author information (including emails and affiliations) ready before you submit.
+You do not need to upload a document form of your abstract.
+Instead, you will need to submit your title, author information, and the text of your abstract into separate fields.
 Follow the format explained and exemplified in the Sample Abstract below.
 Failure to properly format abstracts may result in rejection or return to authors for reformatting.

 The deadline for submission of papers is 15 June 2017, concurrent with the deadline for extended abstracts for Andersen Award candidates.
 Authors of accepted abstracts will be notified via email by 15 Aug 2017.
 Andersen Award candidates will be further notified via email whether their papers will be included in the Andersen Award competitive oral session, in a general oral session, or in the Andersen poster competitive poster session.
 Prior to the conference, all authors will be provided with a follow-up email with links specifying the room, date and time of their presentations.